Diagrammatic method for many-body non-Markovian dynamics: memory effects and entanglement transitions: Conclusions

 Unlike in the Markov case, non-Markovian many-body trajectories are not independent from each other, a direct consequence of the fact that the bath retains finite memory due to non-trivial spectral functions.
 This features makes averaging the system dynamics from trajectories practically intractable at the computational level.

-The key feature of our framework is that it allows to investigate measurement induced phase transitions in the presence of information back-flow - a situation relevant to any system where measurement are realized via coupling to a non-trivial bath.
+The key feature of our framework is that it allows to investigate measurement induced phase transitions in the presence of information back-flow - a situation relevant to any system where measurements are realized via coupling to a non-trivial bath.
 This can be done analytically because, under mild assumptions (i.e. sufficiently large sizes and evolution times), it is possible to write down closed-form equations governing the conditional probability of each trajectory using diagrammatic methods.
 Remarkably, these equations share the same functional form of the Dyson equation, and can be manipulated so that the probability of a generic outcome trajectory is given in terms of the time evolution of the expectation value of local observables.
 Within our framework, this result shows how the - highly-non linear - effect of non-Markovianity on many-body systems can be cast as a ``dressing'' over Markovian trajectories, very much like interactions do for single particle wave-functions in electronic systems.

 This Dyson equation-like description enables the study of entanglement and measurement induced transitions in the presence of information inflow from the bath back to the system.
 For the case of one-dimensional Haar circuits, we formulate a classical statistical mechanics model of the system dynamics.
 The key difference with the memory-less case is that couplings are now time-dependent, and that there are large regions of space time where magnetic fluctuations are suppressed: these are actually the non-Markovian regions, and their coupling profiles reflects the fact that reverse jumps are included in the statistical mechanics model implicitly via the dressed probability distributions.
 We study the properties of entanglement via numerical simulations of the Potts model describing the $N=3$ replica space.
+We point out that our approach is also applicable to the case of evolution with Clifford gates, where statistical mechanics mappings have been recently proposed \cite{Li2021:CliffordModel}.

 Overall, our results demonstrate a previously unproved inherent robustness of measurement-induced transition to information backflow.
 Combined with the, by now established, fact that such transitions can occur for various kinds of coherent dynamics and Kraus operators, this suggests that measurement induced transitions might indeed take place in a variety of settings, including systems where the effects of information back-flow are often non-negligible.